 Scarves are this summer’s hottest accessory — whether it is worn on your head or around your neck.
 However, many fashionistas have a hard time figuring out exactly how to wear a scarf.
 Look, the mechanics of wearing a scarf is actually pretty easy.
 Below we breakdown five simple ways to tie a scarf.

-How to Tie a Scarf
+5 Ways to Wear a Scarf

 Or, take your cue from Angelina and wrap it all the way around.
 When it’s early in the night and you’re not ready for that extra coverage, tie it around a strap on your purse and let it dangle.

-With a tank top or t-shirt
+With a Tank Top or T-shirt

 Try complimentary colors like Jennifer Aniston or pair one printed piece with one solid.
-Either way, jeans and sandals anchor a flowing scarf well, but avoid other flowing items — like a breezy dress — or you won’t look polished.
+Either way, jeans and sandals anchor a flowing scarf well.
+But avoid other flowing items — like a breezy dress — or you won’t look polished.